 Everybody is familiar with Thanksgiving traditions like eating turkey, watching football and trying to avoid annoying relatives at the dinner table.

-But there’s one tradition millions of American don’t realize they share with original Pilgrims: Debt, and struggling to pay it off.
+But there’s one tradition millions of Americans don’t realize they share with original Pilgrims: Debt, and struggling to pay it off.

 For one thing, they couldn’t pick up the phone or go online and get help through a debt management organization, where certified counselors can guide you to a new world of economic freedom.